 Want to take your canvas bag to a new level?
 Sharing how to revamp any bag with leather straps tutorial that will take any bag up a notch.

-I’m always on the look out for simple and inexpensive ways to revamp items I already own once I wear out their traditional look.
+I’m always on the lookout for simple and inexpensive ways to revamp items I already own once I wear out their traditional look.

-It’s just an added bonus when the finished outcome of a revamp makes it look even more expensive than it really is, like DIY leather strapped tote bag which only cost me $15 in materials!
+It’s just an added bonus when the finished outcome of a revamp makes it look even more expensive than it really is, like a DIY leather strapped tote bag which only cost me $15 in materials!

 Chelsea from Lovely Indeed sent me this darling tote a few months ago, and I’ve been using it for everything.

-It was just a matter of time before it earned it’s leather straps, here’s how..
+It was just a matter of time before it earned its leather straps, here’s how..

-Materials Needed to Modify an Old Bag
+Materials and Tools Needed to Modify an Old Bag

 Small rivet starter kit